-Founder A now decides to form another subsidiary, KI Plus UG, to further develop his artificial intelligence business ideas. aaa UG holds 100 per cent of KI Plus.
+Founder A now decides to form another subsidiary, KI Plus UG, to further develop his artificial intelligence business ideas. aaa UG holds 100% of KI Plus.
 At the same time, Founder D forms an online fintech platform based in France and names it BlockBlog GmbH.
-Her parent company ddd UG holds 51 per cent of BlockBlog.
+Her parent company ddd UG holds 51% of BlockBlog.

 Why does it make sense to organise the Holding this way?
 Structures like this provide security in case the joint company’s operations come to an end.
 Even if Bchain is dissolved or one of the parent UGs backs out, the subsidiaries KI Plus and BlockBlog would remain completely unaffected, as they were formed in a separate holding structure.

 Many companies plan to form additional subsidiaries – known as ‘hiving off’ (ausgründen) – to avoid increased financial risk.

 Imagine a construction company that contains multiple business divisions: commercial construction, plant construction and private housing construction.
 It also owns a vehicle fleet that each division uses.
 A holding structure in which each business division becomes an independent subsidiary makes sense for this business.
 An additional subsidiary for the operation and management of the vehicle fleet would be formed as well.
 The parent company would continue to manage every division.

 Should any highly lucrative contracts fall through, the losses would not endanger the liquidity of the other subsidiaries or of the entire holding system.
 The vehicle fleet subsidiary’s assets, for example, would not be at risk, and the company would survive another subsidiary’s insolvency.